Delayed: Companies House delays implementation of compulsory verification and registration for Authorised Corporate Service Providers (ACSPs)

 What the delay to compulsory ID verification means for businesses

-Filings on behalf of a company will need to be made by an ID-verified officer, employee of the company, or ACSP.
+Filings on behalf of a company will need to be made by an officer or employee of the company whose identity has been verified, or by an ACSP.

 How businesses can prepare for the identity verification process

-With identity verification becoming mandatory, individuals looking to file documents at Companies House, directors (or their equivalent), PSCs and ACSPs should look to get their identities verified before the point at which it becomes compulsory to prevent any unexpected delays, issues or falling foul of the regulations.
+With identity verification becoming mandatory, individuals looking to file documents at Companies House, directors (or their equivalent), PSCs and ACSPs should look to get their identities verified, or registration completed, sooner rather than later to prevent any unexpected delays, issues or falling foul of the regulations.

 Looking to prepare and need a helping hand?